Mehluli-series/mehluli-dlamini-219105359/README.md

 ** SCREENSHOTS AND VIDEOS **
 The playwright framework opens a browser of your choice running on either chromium , webkit or firefox.
 You can see the recording of the tests in real time.

+You can download a pdf extension by tomoki1207 to view your recipe output.